Ferdous Wahid: Career

 Wahid started his career in the 1970s.
 Some of his hit songs while starting his career were composed by Anis Z. Chowdhury, Lucky Akhand and Alam Khan.

+Wahid produced, directed and acted in the only film Kusumpurer Golpo (2014).
+His second film Durdhorsho Abhijan was never released.

 Wahid retired from music industry in 2020.

-His brother, Captain Mustafa Jaglul Wahid, was married to Anju Kapur.

 Personal life

 Ferdous Wahid married Roksana Wahid in 1977.
-After seeing her at an event, he proposed to her.
-They have a son, Habib Wahid (born October 15, 1979).
-Habib Wahid is also a pop singer too.
-Farzana Wahid Shayan is his niece.
+Their only son, Habib Wahid, is a musician.

+Mustafa Jaglul Wahid (d.
+2020), a Bangladesh Biman captain, and Faruk Wahid (d.
+2020) were Ferdous' brothers.
+His another brother, Khasru Wahid, is the father of Farzana Wahid Shayan.